Mialalala/LessOrMore-master/index.md

 ## Who AM I?

 My name is Mia Zhao.
 Right now, I am a Master student under supervision of Associate Professor [Peng Liu](http://www.it.fudan.edu.cn/Data/View/1046) at Fudan University.
-In August, I will go to the University of Southern California to pursue my Ph.D. degree.
+In August, I will go to University of Southern California to pursue my Ph.D. degree.

 I love enjoying the life!!
 I have lots of habits, including travelling, hiking, making stranger friends, listening to music.